epsilonion-liam/mysterium-helper/README.md

 ### username simulaities.py
 This is to be included into the bot at a later date to help stop scammers currently not included as a feature

+### Installation
+* This script uses nextcord.py instead of dicord.py as that is nolonger maintained.